xiantang/darcula-dark.nvim/README.md

-Darcula Dark for NeoVim
+Darcula Dark for Neovim
 =======================

-The Darcula Dark theme is a NeoVim colorscheme that's designed to emulate the popular Darcula color scheme from JetBrains' GoLand IDE.
+The Darcula Dark theme is a Neovim colorscheme that's designed to emulate the popular Darcula color scheme from JetBrains' GoLand IDE.
 It is ideal for long hours of coding, offering a dark theme that's easy on the eyes.
-Despite trying various alternatives in NeoVim, we found nothing quite matched up, hence we embarked on creating this color scheme ourselves.
+Despite trying various alternatives in Neovim, we found nothing quite matched up, hence we embarked on creating this color scheme ourselves.

 ![image](https://user-images.githubusercontent.com/34479567/256968343-f88d8263-76d3-4e2e-a746-8a572d4522ca.png)